cloudevents/spec/discovery.md

 - Type: `List` of `String`
 - Description: CloudEvents [`source`](https://github.com/cloudevents/spec/blob/master/spec.md#source-1)
   attribute values available from this producer for this event type.
-Values here may be used to create subscriptions from this producer.
+Values here can be used to create subscriptions from this producer.
 - Constraints
   - OPTIONAL
 - Examples: